reidmorrison/symmetric-encryption/docs/key_rotation.md

 file.
 That way it will continue decrypting using the current key, but can also decrypt with the new key during the rolling deploy.

-For example, with Symmetric Encryption v4, use the command line interface to update `config/symmetric-encryption.yml` and generate the new keys:
+For example, with Symmetric Encryption v4, use the command line interface to update the config file and generate the new keys:

-    symmetric-encryption --key-rotation --deploy
+    symmetric-encryption --rotate-keys --rolling-deploy  --app_name my_app

-The `--deploy` option stores the new key as the second key so that it will not be activated yet.
+The `--rolling-deploy` option stores the new key as the second key so that it will not be activated yet.

 ### 2. Re-encrypt all passwords in the source repository